 The owners previously had the Limited Editions 180 yacht Step One, which was also project managed by Moran Yacht & Ship and delivered in 2012.
 “The owner and his family greatly enjoyed Step One and he decided to build a larger yacht with Amels as he was happy with the shipyard and struck up a strong rapport with sales director Rob Luijendijk,” president Rob Moran adds.
 The Plvs Vltra project was managed for the owner by Moran Yacht & Ship.

 But lifestyle needs meant the layout required a thorough rethink for Plvs Vltra.
-“The main requests were a large swimming pool on the main deck, two 10 metre tenders, a large master suite forward on the upper deck, a huge spa with all of the features of a top class facility, and large exterior areas to enjoy with friends and family,” Moran continues.
+“The main requests were a large swimming pool on the main deck, two 10 meter tenders, a large master suite forward on the upper deck, a huge spa with all of the features of a top class facility, and large exterior areas to enjoy with friends and family,” Moran continues.

 “They want their family to be with them and they want to spend a lot more time on board”, says Andrew Winch of Winch Design, who penned the interior.
 “They said, ‘At this size, we don’t really want to get off’.”